pauldoan/autoplaylists/README.md

 # Spotify Autoplaylists

-Spotify Autoplaylists is a Python project that automatically curates and clusters Spotify tracks based on metadata to build personalized playlists.
-This tool helps to create musical experiences tailored to specific moods, genres, or other criteria.
+Spotify Autoplaylists is an interactive web application that automatically retrieves and analyzes Spotify tracks based on audio features to help you build and curate playlists.
+This tool is a companion to create musical experiences tailored to specific moods, genres, or other criteria.

 ## Features

-- **Track Clustering:** Group tracks based on metadata like genre, mood, tempo, and more.
-- **Automatic Playlist Creation:** Generate playlists automatically based on user-defined criteria.
-- **Customizable:** Easily modify the clustering and playlist criteria to suit your preferences.
+- **Home**: Get an overview of the app and provide playlist IDs to analyze
+- **Track List**: View the tracks in the playlists with their audio features
+- **Audio Feature Comparison**: Compare audio features accross playlists like energy, danceability, and more
+- **Audio Feature Distribution**: Visualize the distribution of audio features within playlists
+- **Statistical tests**: Perform statistical tests to compare audio features across playlists (COMING SOON)
+- **Modeling**: Build, train and tune a Deep Learning model to understand the audio features and predict the ideal playlist for a track
+- **Recommendations**: Get playlist recommendations for a unseen track using the trained model
+- **Playlist Management**: Curate a playlist by deciding whether to add a new tracks based on its features

 ## Defining Your Playlists
 Before running the project, you should define your selected playlists by creating a CSV file with the following structure.